Wedding photography wisdom: advice from a pro photographer

 Write a shortlist.

+Narrow down your search to an agreed shortlist of 2 photographers each.
 Get in touch with each one via e-mail, check availability and prices.
 When they get back to you (which should hopefully only be a day or two) you should have some important details to compare and discuss.
 If you need more names on the shortlist, send out a few more e-mails.
 If you need less, its normally not too difficult to start the cull.
 Be brutal.

 Book someone decent.